Billiard Congress of America

-The Billiard Congress of America (BCA) is the governing body for cue sports in the United States and Canada, and the regional member organization of the World Pool-Billiard Association (WPA).
+The Billiard Congress of America (BCA) is the governing body for cue sports in the United States, Canada (CBSA), Mexico (UMCB) and Puerto Rico, and the regional member organization of the World Pool-Billiard Association (WPA).
 It was established under this name in 1948 as a non-profit trade organization in order to promote the sport and organize its players via tournaments at various levels.
 The BCA is headquartered in Broomfield, Colorado.
 The voting members of the organization are mostly equipment manufacturers.